Chipping, Lancashire: Local government

 It is now in Ribble Valley, a non-metropolitan district formed in 1974.
 The parish of Chipping is combined, with Bowland-with-Leagram and Bowland Forest High, into the ward of Chipping, which elects one councillor to Ribble Valley Borough Council.
 Local elections are every four years.

 Chipping is part of the Longridge with Bowland ward of Lancashire County Council and is in the Ribble Valley parliamentary constituency.
 At all three levels of government (district, county and parliament) Chipping is represented by the Conservative Party (As of 2012).

 Religion

 The village contains the Anglican Church of St Bartholomew and the Roman Catholic Chapel of St Mary, as well as a Congregational chapel.

 St Bartholemew's

 St Bartholomew's is an active Anglican parish church in the deanery of Whalley, the archdeaconry of Blackburn, and the diocese of Blackburn.
 Its benefice is united with that of St Michael, Whitewell.
 The church is designated by English Heritage as a Grade II* listed building.

 The ancient yew tree in the churchyard is well known in the county and thought to be more than a century old.

 St Mary's

-Until the Protestant Reformation all the people of the village worshipped at St. Bartholomew's.
-Those who remained devoted to the Roman Catholic Church practiced their religion in secret, although there was a Mass centre at Leagram Hall where the family remained Catholic.